dotnet/docs-aspire/docs/get-started/build-aspire-apps-with-nodejs.md

 :::image type="content" source="media/aspire-dashboard-with-nodejs.png" lightbox="media/aspire-dashboard-with-nodejs.png" alt-text=".NET Aspire dashboard with multiple JavaScript client apps.":::

 The `weatherapi` service endpoint resolves to a Swagger UI page that documents the HTTP API.
-This service is consumed by each client app to display the weather forecast data.
+Each client app consumes this service to display the weather forecast data.
 You can view each client app by navigating to the corresponding endpoint in the .NET Aspire dashboard.
 Their screenshots and the modifications made from the template starting point are detailed in the following sections.

 In the same terminal session that you used to run the app, press <kbd>Ctrl</kbd> + <kbd>C</kbd> to stop the app.